 18. Distillery District

-Stroll through the pedestrian walkways along cobblestone streets as you browse the many boutiques and art galleries.
-I love the historic artifacts that are on display throughout the complex.
+The Distillery is one of the most popular places in Toronto for travelers.
+Stroll through the pedestrian walkways along cobblestone streets as you browse the many boutiques, brew pubs, and art galleries.

 A Segway tour of the Distillery is a fun way to get around and learn of its history.

 Located in the West End, the city’s largest park attracts visitors from afar during cherry blossom season, but there is a lot more to high park.

 Visit the High Park Zoo housing domestic animals like bison, highland cattle, and llamas.
 There are plenty of picnic areas, hiking and cycling and in the summer Shakespeare in the Park begins with live performances from the Bard.

 There’s Grenadier Pond, the Historic Colborne Lodge and it is a short walk down to the Lake Shore to enjoy the Toronto Waterfront.